andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/google_hq.jpg)
 *A glimpse at Google Headquarters*

 I was standing in the middle of it.
 I couldn’t believe it.
-Could you blame me?
-I wanted to go there for like 5 or more years.
-And here it was, pretty epic stuff!
+Can you blame me?
+I wanted to go there for more than 5 years.
+And here I was, pretty epic stuff!
 But let’s start from the beginning, shall we?

 # Can You Really Do It?